mattkrick/react-portal-hoc/README.md

 - `isOpen`: Default is `false`.
 If you don't provide a `toggle` and want to manually manage the portal, use this.
 While this could be used in conjunction with a `setTimeout`, be warned that if you do, there is a special place in hell for you.
+- `nodeId`: Default is `'portal'`.
+An `id` to assign to the DOM node.
+Useful if you need to break out of the VDOM and traverse the DOM tree (eg see if a target is a descendant of a portal) The DOM element is also decorated with a `react-portal` attribute

 ## FAQ